 What types and formats of native advertising exist?
-When should you be using each type?
+When should you use each type?
 And what platforms can help you get your message in front of the right audience?
 Buckle up and read along, we've got your answers here.

-So, native advertising is a way to reach out to an audience in an unobtrusive way that looks and reads as the surrounding content and succeeds in building trust, brand awareness, generate leads and more.
+First, let's start with the basics.
+Native advertising is a way to reach out to an audience in an unobtrusive way that blends in seamlessly with its surrounding content.
+Done well, native advertising will build trust, brand awareness, generate leads and more.

 Please keep your arms and legs inside the vehicle at all times.

 The in-feed native ads are presented as, for example, sponsored posts on Facebook, sponsored content on Instagram, promoted tweets on Twitter.
-In the feed you are enjoying, you might find sponsored content, and it will look like everything else in the feed except for the “sponsored”-tag.
+You've seen these countless times yourself.
+Whenever you're scrolling through your social media of choice, you'll find sponsored content that looks like everything else in the feed except for the “sponsored” tag.

 In-feed, or in-content, ads are effective because they are unobtrusive and don’t yell campaign slogans at the audience.